-Test the behavior of an SGSN by configuring an EIR node simulator or HLR emulator with EIR functionality to return a mix of unknown equipment responses or status codes for various subscribers, or simply use an emulator to respond to requests, eliminating the need to dedicate a production server to lab activities.
+Test the behavior of an SGSN by configuring an HLR/EIR node emulator with EIR functionality to return a mix of unknown equipment responses or status codes for various subscribers, or simply use an emulator to respond to requests, eliminating the need to dedicate a production server to lab activities.

-The EIR Simulator and HLR Emulator provide Mobile Equipment Identity data repository service for the Gf interface—all of the functionality required by an SGSN.
+The HLR/EIR Emulator provides Mobile Equipment Identity data repository service for the Gf interface—all of the functionality required by an SGSN.

-You can configure the subscriber database with a mix of valid and invalid MEIs and various status codes, causing the EIR simulator or HLR emulator node to return unknown equipment responses or black-listed status codes for certain subscribers.
+You can configure the subscriber database with a mix of valid and invalid IMEIs and various status codes, causing the HLR/EIR emulator node to return unknown equipment responses or black-listed status codes for certain subscribers.
 You can use the control interface to change the node’s behavior.
 Simulate a non-responsive server by pausing the node or simulate intermittent issues by pausing and resuming.
 Disable individual subscribers during the test run, generating unknown subscriber errors.

-Generate identity check requests, simulating real-world attach attempts by subscribers with valid and invalid MEIs.
+Generate identity check requests, simulating real-world attach attempts by subscribers with valid and invalid IMEIs.